highflyer910/100-days-of-code/log.md

 Today's progress

 Worked with Jquery and Javascript.
+Learned more about flexbox on Wesbos' Flexbox20